IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/frontend-plugins.md

 the stack.
 The metadata in the modal panel interface, such as the label, can be used to provide the information shown in the navigation bar.

-When the user dismiss the panel, like clicking a close button, can trigger the system UI to dismiss the whole modal panels stack, rather than just a single one.
+When the user dismisses the panel, like clicking a close button, it can trigger the system UI to dismiss the whole modal panels stack, rather than just a single one.

 ##### Control center panels